 Men, women and children were worked 16 hours a day and more for \$1.50 per month.
 And when the workers asked for better conditions, humane treatment and higher wages, and struck for it, they were shot down for it.
-In May 1925 not only were clubs, rifles and machine guns used against the textile strikers of Shanghai, but armored tank cars were let loose that crushed the bones of the strikers, crimsoned the streets with their blood and scattered only that but the native capitalists suffered also by the condition of the militaristic regimes which expressed itself in heavy taxation, interruption of trade, and quite often in the destruction of commodities and other property due to rival wars.
+In May 1925 not only were clubs, rifles and machine guns used against the textile strikers of Shanghai, but armored tank cars were let loose that crushed the bones of the strikers, crimsoned the streets with their blood and scattered the entrails of the victims in every direction as the heavy machine plowed its way thru the screaming mass of workers.